jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

 * I change the `assert statement`_ to make it :ref:`True<test_what_is_true>`

   .. code-block:: python
-    :lineno-start: 19
+    :lineno-start: 7
     :emphasize-lines: 5-6
-    :emphasize-text: not

-        def test_assertion_error_w_none(self):
+    # None is not None
     # assert None is not None
     assert None is None

     # assert False is None
     assert False is not None

     # NOTES